lavaeater/turbo-rocket-ultra/README.md

 ## Multi-body for players and enemies

-Since the game uses not an isometric projection, but a flat projection, our enemies and players have a box2d body corresponding to the area on the ground they occ
+Since the game uses not an isometric projection, but a flat projection, our enemies and players have a box2d body corresponding to the area on the ground they occupy, but to make shooting seem more realistic, we need to have additional physics bodies for everything else.

 ## Player Death 2